raspberrypilearning/fart-detector/WORKSHEET.md

     else:
         GPIO.setup(pin, GPIO.IN)
 ```
 The function takes two parameters `pin` and `ison`.
-The `pin` parameter will be the GPIO pin number and `ison` will be a boolean (True/False) variable to say which way we want the resistor/pin.
+The `pin` parameter will be the GPIO pin number and `ison` will be a boolean (True/False) variable to say which state (on or off) the resistor/pin should be.
 We then just use an `if` statement and call the appropriate GPIO commands passing in `pin`.
 When we call the function we can write `set_pin(18, True)` for example.

 ### Set all resistors/pins in the ladder to a binary value